-There are a number of ways by which inclusiveness can be interpreted - faith, gender, BME pupils, SEND, pupils at risk of exclusion, gifted and talented pupils and those form a range of socio-economic backgrounds.
+There are several ways by which inclusiveness can be interpreted - faith, gender, Black and Minority Ethnic pupils, SEND pupils and pupils at risk of exclusion, gifted and talented pupils and those from a range of socio-economic backgrounds.
 The area where the school is situated may make it difficult for a school to create a diverse community, but the Church itself is a diverse community.
-Churches in the countryside or inner city areas may have congregations where many are from poor, deprived areas; many church communities are also ethnically diverse.
+Churches in the countryside or inner-city areas may have congregations where many are from poor, deprived areas; many church communities are also ethnically diverse.
 They are just as likely to include very able children and those with additional needs as the local neighbourhood.
 A church school may therefore have a diverse and inclusive population despite having what may be seen as a narrow policy that admits a high proportion of church applicants.
 However, the community of pupils is made up, all will be treated with respect.

-Following the Government White Paper (2016), many Church of England schools will either have converted to an academy or be in the process of consultation as to whether to become a stand-alone MAT or be converted to an existing MAT.
-Voluntary Aided, Foundation schools and Academies are their own admissions authorities.
+Many Church of England schools have either converted to an academy or are in the process of consultation about converting.
+Voluntary Aided and Foundation schools are their own admissions authorities.
 The Academy Trust is the admissions authority for an academy.
-Voluntary Controlled schools will have their local authority as the admissions authority until the point that they convert to an academy.
+For a Voluntary Controlled school, the local authority is the admissions authority until the point that it converts to an academy.